vercel/next.js/docs/testing.md

 **Handling stylesheets and image imports**

-Styleheets and images aren't used in the tests but importing them may cause errors, so they will need to be mocked.
+Stylesheets and images aren't used in the tests but importing them may cause errors, so they will need to be mocked.
 Create the mock files referenced in the configuration above - `fileMock.js` and `styleMock.js` - inside a `__mocks__` directory:

 ```js
 // __mocks__/fileMock.js